Bananas – Natural Source of MineralsReading time: 12 min

 If you prefer, instead of adding berries, you can use chocolate chips or even peanut butter.
 You can prepare these pancakes however you like.

 There are multiple recipes where you can include bananas.
-In particular, I love banana-based desserts and ice creams.
+In particular, I love banana-based desserts and ice cream.
 That’s why I understand Sissy Spacek when he says:

 “Banana Splits for Breakfast.
 I think I ate about five.”